Open school data

 School cards are becoming increasingly common in all regions of the world, however the form they take can vary greatly in terms of who organizes them, what data is used, how it is collected, what information is made available and in what form.

-The results of IIEPs work on open education data will be published and made available for use by all those wishing to develop school report cards in their own regions.
+The results of IIEPs work on open education data are available for use by all those wishing to develop school report cards in their own regions.